East West Rail: Planning

 Section 3 also states that there is some uncertainty over various parties' requirements for the existing Bletchley-Bedford railway.

 Infrastructural assessment investigations would be taken forward in parallel with this work funded by £2 million of contribution, half directly by the Department for Communities and Local Government and the other half in varying proportions from various local authorities' Growth Area Funding allocation.
 Work to clear vegetation from the redundant section of line for the infrastructure assessment started in January 2009.

 In January 2021, East West Railway Company revised the phasing of the project, with delivery to be in three ‘connection stages’: Oxford – Milton Keynes; Oxford – Bedford; Oxford – Cambridge, and plans for the Aylesbury branch to be reviewed.
+In May 2023, the EWR Company announced that the Aylesbury branch was not being funded.

 Design

 The February 2008 report identified two options defined from different perspectives, the "Regional Rail" option (the best commercial case) and the "Local Rail" option (as identified by the requirements mainly of local authorities and business interests).
 As part of existing upgrades, a new bay platform has been provided at Milton Keynes Central, which will be able to receive the local services.
 The infrastructure between Oxford and Bletchley required by both options is essentially the same.
 The spur from Calvert to Aylesbury is only included in the Local option, though about 20% of southern part of the route has already been reinstated under the Aylesbury Vale Parkway project.
 The line from north of Wolvercote Tunnel (just north of Oxford) through Bicester to Bletchley would be enabled for 100 mph double-track running.
 The Oxford–Wolvercote Tunnel section, and the Aylesbury–Calvert line if also provided, would be 90 mph single-track working.
 A new high-level platform would be provided at Bletchley, with new stations (under the Local option only) at Winslow and Newton Longville.

-The Planning Inspectorate's report to the Minister for Transport, in support of the (presumed) final Transport and Works Act Order (January 2020), has firmed up on these principles.
-The platforms at Aylesbury Vale Parkway, Bletchley High Level and Winslow are to be specified as suitable for trains no longer than four cars.
-The section between Oxford and Bletchley is specified as double-track, 100 mph max.; Aylesbury–Claydon LNE Junction is to be single-track (with space but no underpinnings for a second track), up to 90 mph but Bletchley–Bedford is to remain at 60 mph maximum.
-The line is not initially to be electrified but constructed so as to facilitate electrification at a later date.
+The Planning Inspectorate's report to the Minister for Transport, in support of the (presumed) final Transport and Works Act Order (January 2020), firmed up on these principles.
+The platforms at Aylesbury Vale Parkway, Bletchley High Level and Winslow were to be specified as suitable for trains no longer than four cars.
+The section between Oxford and Bletchley is specified as double-track, 100 mph max.; Aylesbury–Claydon LNE Junction was to be single-track (with space but no underpinnings for a second track), up to 90 mph but Bletchley–Bedford was to remain at 60 mph maximum.
+The line was not initially to be electrified but constructed so as to facilitate electrification at a later date.
 The proposed Newton Longville station does not appear.
 There are no funded plans for north-to-east chords at Bicester (to enable a direct Banbury–Bletchley service) or at Bletchley (to enable a direct Milton Keynes Central–Bedford service).